-What is the current built time for a new Custom instrument?
+What is the current built time for a new Custom guitar?

-The current build time for a new custom build is 8-10 months.
+The current build time for a new custom bass or electric guitar build is 3 to 5 months.

 Can you take pictures of my Fodera instrument in its build process and send them to me?